 An Adult stonefly after hatching flies to live in vegetation along the creek.
 An adult life span is short, living from a few days to a few weeks.
 Unlike the mayfly, stonefly adults can feed, although, most don’t.
 They feed on pollen, nectar and other vegetation.
 In order to attract a mate, they perch in the vegetation and make a “drumming” noise by bouncing up and down on their perch.
 Following mating in the vegetation, the female flies back to the water where the fertilized eggs are dropped as she skates across the surface.

 The fifth group of the 5 bugs of fly fishing entomology to know?

 Terrestrials are all the things that live predominantly or entirely on land, as opposed to the above bugs, that live in the water.
 The thing about terrestrials, it is a huge group of insects and other things.
-Beetles, spider, moth, grasshoppers, crickets, bees, the list is endless and includes your dog, cat and you.
+Beetles, spiders, moths, grasshoppers, crickets, bees, the list is endless and includes your dog, cat, and you.
 In other words, everything living on land.

 But for us, it’s anything living on land that can be eaten by a trout.
 Mainly, a critter that lives near the trout stream or above it.
 Typically the imitations used by fly fishermen resemble ants, spiders, beetles, and grasshopper to name a few.

 “Getting Your Bugs In Order”?

 In describing the different insects and the varying stages of development we should be able to select flies that better match the occurrence of things happening in front of us on the stream.
 That’s the idea, anyway.
 There are many patterns for each phase and most are designed to resemble not exactly match the bugs perfectly.